MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

     rax := 0
     jump at caller
 ```
 And finally, the functions `uc_mem_write` and `uc_emu_start` should never be called, since we stubbed the function calling them.
-Just to make sure we made no mistake, we'll add a failure directive on them:
+Just to make sure we made no mistake, we add a failure directive on them:
 ```
 abort at <uc_mem_write>, <uc_emu_start>
 ```
-Our (script)[binsec-licorne.ini] is now ready, so let's run it.
+Our [script](binsec-licorne.ini) is now ready, so let's run it.
 Obviously, it did not work the first time, I had to debug some type errors, etc. The results comes out really fast :
 ```shell
 $ binsec -sse -sse-script binsec-licorne.ini -sse-alternative-engine -sse-depth 1000000 core.snapshot
 [sse:result] Directive :: path 0 reached address 0x5555555552b2 (0 to go)